ChainLaunch

 }

-Option 2: Switch to AssumeRole (cross-account)
+Option 2: AssumeRole (Cross-Account)

-For cross-account access or least-privilege:
+For cross-account access or least-privilege setups:

 resource "chainlaunch_key_provider" "kms" {